June 2025

 - Patient experience (pain on injection, ease of use, needle size)

-- Formulation concentration needs
+- Desired formulation concentration

 - Allergy or sensitivity history